 What are My Sleep Apnea Treatment Options?

 Depending upon your evaluation and the severity of your condition, there are many possible treatment methods for sleep apnea.
 Many of these treatment methods involve changes in your diet, beginning with more rigorous exercise habits or quitting smoking.
 For some patients, sleeping on their side rather than on their back can help reduce the symptoms.
 Traditionally, a CPAP (continuous positive airway pressure) machine worn nightly was the treatment of choice for OSA.
-The American Academy of Sleep Medicine recognized that the CPAP is not tolerated by many patients due to work travel, the machine’s noise, as well as an uncomfortable face mask.
+That said, the American Academy of Sleep Medicine recognized that the CPAP is not tolerated by many patients due to work travel, the machine’s noise, as well as an uncomfortable face mask.
 Therefore, the organization studied with dental professionals to provide equally effective alternatives.
 Customized oral appliances, fabricated by a trained dentist, can help keep your airway open, relaxed, and clear while you sleep.
 In rare and severe cases, surgery may be recommended.

 What If I Think a Loved One is Suffering From Sleep Apnea?